rubo77/vhost-split.py/README.md

 Splits an apache vhost file into separate files so you could use them in the Apache folders `sites-available` and `sites-enabled`.

-Just pass itthe configuration file and the script will generate a bunch of files named with the ServerName variable found in each virtual host.
+Just pass the configuration file and the script will generate a bunch of files named with the ServerName variable found in each virtual host.
 Note that repeated entries will generate separate files (http://www.mydomain.com, http://www.mydomain.com-1, …).

-#Usage:
+### Usage:

     vhost-split.py <config_file>